datalad-handbook/book/docs/basics/101-136-filesystem.rst

     https://github.com/datalad-datasets/disneyanimation-cloud.git \
     cloud

-To uninstall the dataset, use
+To uninstall the dataset, you can use

 .. runrecord:: _examples/DL-101-136-182
    :language: console